JR-Engineer/jrivera211/README.md

 - 👋 Hi, I’m @jrivera211
 - 👀 I’m interested in ...
-Camping & Coding
+Coding from the campsite
 - 🌱 I’m currently learning ...
-Automation with Cypress
+Automation Engineering
 - 💞️ I’m looking to collaborate on ... not yet
 - 📫 How to reach me ...